archie-lhd/kitty-jump-mips-assembly/README.md

 To play the game, first open the code file in MARS, and go to ***Tools - Bitmap Display***.
 Set the configuration as follows:

 - Unit width in pixels: 8
 - Unit height in pixels: 8
-- Display width in pixels: &emsp;&ensp;&ensp;256
+- Display width in pixels: 256
-- Display height in pixels: &emsp;	512
+- Display height in pixels: 512
 - Base Address for Display: 0x10008000 ($gp)

 Resize the window to fit the bitmap display.
 Click on ***Connet to MIPS***.